QuantEcon/lecture-source-py/rst_files/arellano.rst

 3. Update the value function :math:`v(B, y)`, the default rule,  the implied ex ante default probability,  and the price function

 4. Check for convergence.
-If converged, stop.
-If not, go to step 2
+If converged, stop -- if not, go to step 2

 We use simple discretization on a grid of asset holdings and income levels